-Touchdown Israel! has been accepted to the San Francisco Jewish Film Festival!
+Touchdown Israel! premiered in July at the San Francisco Jewish Film Festival!
 Known as the ‘Sundance of jewish film festivals’, it’s the largest of it’s kind in the world.
 Kudos to director Paul Hirschberger and the rest of the TDI team!
-The score is an energetic, eclectic mix, like the film’s namesake country.
+The score is an energetic, eclectic mix, just like the film’s namesake country.

 Had a blast composing for this year’s Independent Film Festival of Boston’s TV spot and screening opener.
 It’s the only time I’ve ever heard applause after a festival opener!
 (Those “Welcome, here are our sponsors, no tweeting” bits that play before each screening.)
-Excellent working with Larry Andersen of Spot Editorial, the IFFB staff and other contributors on this.
+It was excellent getting to work with Larry Andersen of Spot Editorial and the IFFB staff on this.

 Working on “The Way Home: Tibetans in Exile”, a feature-length documentary from

 director Marilyn Pennell celebrating three generations of Tibetan women living in exile, as they confront the passing of the last generation that lived in and escaped from Tibet.
-The film includes footage of TIPA, the Tibetan Performing Arts organization founded by the Dali Lama in Dharamsala only 14 months after fleeing Tibet, in order to preserve the country’s cultural and religious values.
+The film includes footage of TIPA, the Tibetan Performing Arts organization founded by the Dali Lama in Dharamsala in order to preserve the country’s cultural and religious values.

 The two-hour feature for American Experience, Henry Ford, premiered on PBS stations this past year.
 I had the good fortune to contribute some additional music and orchestrations to the Kusiak Music score.
 The excellent documentary covers the evolution of early-20th century America as well as the life of it’s controversial first industrialist.